 RXNT Will Keep You Current With Telehealth

 If you’re new to virtual care or you’re a seasoned veteran, having telehealth-friendly software takes the guesswork out of timely reimbursements.
 RXNT’s Electronic Health Records and Scheduling solutions work seamlessly with your favorite video-conferencing platform.
-And our Medical Billing software is continuously updated to keep pace with frequently changing ICD-10 and CPT codes, including telehealth.
+And our Medical Billing software is continuously updated to keep pace with frequently changing ICD-10 and CPT codes, including telehealth visits.
 Schedule your demo to see how easy RXNT makes managing your telehealth visits.

 Want to learn more?
 See what’s changed with CPT codes for 2021.